yochaigal/cairn/wip/2e/forest-seeds.md

 ### Treeline Heights, Stone Piles

-The ancient monks at **7** once climbed this path daily to pay their respects in the crystal chambers of **2**.
-They left piles of stone alongside the path for each of their fallen members.
+The monks at **7** left piles of stone alongside the path for each of their fallen members.

 ### Foraging Path, Distant Singing